Updated April 3, 2023

 “Polypterus was discovered, described, and named in 1802 by Étienne Geoffroy Saint-Hilaire.
 It is a genus of 10 green to yellow-brown species.
 Naturalists were unsure whether to regard it as a fish or an amphibian.
 If it were a fish, what type was it: bony, cartilaginous, or lungfish?
 Some regarded Polypterus as a living fossil, part of the missing link between fishes and amphibians, helping to show how fish fins had evolved to become paired limbs.”

-when added to the large reptile tree (LRT, 1447 taxa) Polypterus did not nest with the distinctly different basal actinopterygian, Cheirolepis (Fig. 4), but between the Silurian placoderm, Entelognathus (Fig. 2) and the Middle Devonian stem tetrapod/crossopterygian, Tinirau (Fig. 3).
-Thus, Polypterus is a very ancient fish, with a genesis predating all tested Devonian crossopterygians and actinopterygians.
+when added to the large reptile tree (LRT, 1447 taxa then, 2223 taxa now) Polypterus did not nest with the distinctly different basal actinopterygian, Cheirolepis, but with lungfish.
+Thus, Polypterus is a very ancient fish, going back to the Early Devonian.

 Romer (1946) wrote (quoted from Wikipedia),